 “How great is the part in each of us that came here to discover whether or not we could do this?
-How great then is the part which came because we already knew that we could?”
+How great then is the part which came because we already knew that we could?” – Me.
+I thought this.

 Dust.
 Vermillion.
 Exhaust.
 Resplendent.
 Luscious.

 Cambodia week one was a kaleidoscope of sensations.
 The low green landscape seems scarcely real and the clouds seem impossibly gargantuan.
-The ceiling of the world is a quite a bit higher here.
+The ceiling of the world is quite a bit higher here.
 We’ve all been slowly taking in everything that we can about our village during our bike rides too and from school.
 For the first time in my life, I nearly resent my eyes for all they cannot see at once.
 The smiling families greeting us from their roadside businesses, the gaggles of tiny kids grinning from their motorbikes, the scattered cattle and burgeoning flora.
 Between the new community and the intensity of classes, the information overload from sun-up to sun-down has caused me to frequently wake in the night and have to forcibly re-orient myself: first on the globe, then in the home, and finally my bed.

 This family is raising us right!
 Sharing their best practices in hand-hygeine and how to scrub the bike grease out of your skirt.
 Not to mention their food.
 I haven’t eaten a single thing here that hasn’t given me the feels… It may just be the ubiquitous MSG, but I’m fully alright with that.
 Most meals consist of rice (gasp) and an assortment of adorning dishes such as cooked veggies, small cuts of meat, and a tureen of homemade fish sauce.
 Oh, and duck eggs.
 I both relish in and shudder at the thought of the number of duck eggs I have eaten in the past week.
 Unbelievably tender and rich.
 After spending the week pouring adoration over our family meals, my second older sister (bahng srei Tan) finally invited me into the kitchen to cook with her on Sunday.
 I tucked my ServeSafe food safety certification in a distant corner of my mind and got to work.
 We scaled fish in the broad daylight and hacked up mystery veggies and herbs to be cooked over giant, free-standing gas burners in the company of two million flies.
 The resulting meal was the most triumphant of my life.
 Bahng srei was so proud.
 I don’t have many pictures to share of my family yet; we are still getting to know each other and I want to respect their space as human beings rather than photo-fodder, beautiful though they may be.
 Below is a glimpse of the lo kawsoo (“jump rubberband”) session I had with my niece and nephews on our one free weekend day.